 All the work you’re doing to make Christmas so magical this year, like standing in line to meet St. Nick, sending letters off to the North Pole and keeping your Elf on the Shelf on task?
 Some say it might not be such a good idea.

-An article published in the journal The Lancet Psychiatry warns parents that fostering a belief in Santa Claus may be harmful and lead to future parent-child relationship problems, The Guardian reports.
+An article published in the journal The Lancet Psychiatry warns parents that fostering a belief in Santa Claus may be harmful and lead to future parent-child relationship problems, The Guardian reported back in 2016.

 The psychologists behind the article claim that a child’s “moral compass” could be permanently affected by the long-term fib.